Illustration of Coventry

 When does your PSA apply?

 Your PSA applies wherever your savings interest comes from.
-The exception is any savings you have in Individual Savings Account (ISA).
+The exception is any savings you have in Individual Savings Accounts (ISAs).

-Each tax-year, you’re allowed to put up to £20,000tax-free into ISAs.
+Each tax year, you’re allowed to pay in up to the maximum ISA allowance tax-free into ISAs.
 This is why ISAs are so appealing, because the interest you earn on the money you save isn’t taxable and doesn’t impact your PSA.

 What happens if you go over your PSA?